New to Rust? Grab our free Rust for Beginners eBook Get it free →

 This trick keeps the bot smart without wasting tokens.

 Most AI chatbots forget what we said two seconds ago.
-But with a little effort, you can give them a working memory.
+But with a little effort, you can give them a working memory and make user interaction better.

-All you need is to store messages, summarize older parts, and send both the summary and the recent messages each time.
+All you need is to store messages, summarize prior conversations, and send both the summary and the recent messages each time.

 It works with any AI model, free or paid, and it makes your chatbot feel smarter and more natural.

-I like to think of it as giving my chatbot a tiny brain that can remember just enough to keep a good conversation going.
+It’s like giving a chatbot a tiny brain that can remember just enough to keep a good conversation going.